Superior, Wisconsin: Airport

 Richard I. Bong Airport (KSUW) serves the city and surrounding communities.
 Duluth International Airport in Duluth is the nearest commercial airport, with service on three commercial and two cargo airlines, as of December 2018.

 Bus

 The Duluth Transit Authority provides Superior and nearby Duluth with fixed-route and dial-a-ride public bus service.
+Intercity bus service to the city is provided by Indian Trails.

 Rail

-A proposed Amtrak route running between Duluth and the Twin Cities has a planned stop in Superior and is the final stop before arriving in Duluth or the first stop after departing from Duluth.
-Previously, Superior was served by passenger rail until 1984 at the Superior Union Station.
+A proposed Amtrak route running between Duluth and the Twin Cities had a planned stop in Superior.
+In 2025, a significant portion of the funding was reallocated for the proposed rail line, with lawmakers implying the project will no longer go forward.